hnefatl/dissertation-project/journal.md

 Maybe combine with: instances have their defined symbols as being free, use a fresh variable name as the bound variables like with `HsPWildCard`.
 Forces instances to be after their classes, and makes them after any of their free variables.
 Then do on-demand typechecking, with the flakey hopeful guarantee that all the necessary non-typeclass definitions have already been checked.
 Win-win?
-Find out next episode [linkname](https://www.youtube.com/watch?v=QZXc39hT8t4).
+Find out [next episode](https://www.youtube.com/watch?v=QZXc39hT8t4).

 ## Type Checking